pic-protocol/pic-spec/draft/0.1/pic-spec.md

     └────────────────────────┘
 ```

-**Deployment Note**: This diagram shows the CAT as a logically separate component.
+> **DEPLOYMENT**: This diagram shows the CAT as a logically separate component.
 In deployments with trusted Executors, the CAT MAY be embedded within the Executor itself.
 The logical flow remains identical; only the deployment boundary changes.

 **Key Flow Steps**: